Al3xFreeman/Advent-of-Code/README.md

 # Advent-of-Code
-My take on solving the advent of code problems
+My shitty tries on solving the advent of code problems